Dynamics of Spin Helices in the One-Dimensional $XX$ Model: Introduction

 \section{Introduction}

-Much of our modern understanding of highly-entangled quantum matter phenomena has come from the study of spin chain models.
-Examples include topological order \cite{AKLTPRL1987, KitaevUFN2001} and many-body localization \cite{BaskoAnnPhys2006}.
-These models were also pivotal in developing numerical techniques such as the density matrix renormalization group \cite{WhitePRL1992}.
-Cold atom experiments can now controllably implement spin chain models, allowing experimental investigation of their properties \cite{JepsenNature2020, JepsenArxiv2021}.
-The natural experiments to perform on these realizations can be novel.
-For example, Jepsen \textit{et al.} \cite{JepsenNature2020} initialized a spin chain in a helix, and then observed how it evolved under the 1D XX or XXZ model Hamiltonians.
-While these models have been well-studied, the resulting highly non-equilibrium dynamics had not previously been considered.
-Here we calculate such evolution in the case of the XX model.
+Much of our modern understanding of highly entangled quantum matter has come from the study of spin chains.
+Exemplary phenomena include topological order \cite{AKLTPRL1987, KitaevUFN2001} and many-body localization \cite{BaskoAnnPhys2006}.
+Spin chain models were also pivotal in developing numerical techniques such as the density matrix renormalization group \cite{WhitePRL1992}.
+Cold-atom experiments can now controllably implement spin chain models, allowing experimental investigation of their properties \cite{JepsenNature2020, JepsenPRX2021}.
+While the models are old, the cold-atom realizations naturally lend themselves to experimentally studying novel scenarios.
+For example, Jepsen \textit{et al.} \cite{JepsenNature2020} initialized a spin chain in a helix and then observed how it evolved under the one-dimensional $XX$ or $XXZ$ model Hamiltonians.
+Studies of such highly non-equilibrium dynamics are relatively rare.
+Here, we model this spin helix dynamics experiment in the case of the $XX$ model.

-The XX model is an extreme case of the anisotropic Heisenberg model, where the couplings between in-plane components of the spins are equal, and the out-of-plane coupling vanishes:
+The $XX$ model is an extreme limit of the anisotropic Heisenberg model, where the two in-plane components of the exchange coupling are equal and the out-of-plane coupling vanishes:

 Here $j$ labels the site on the chain, $\sigma_j^\mu$ is the Pauli matrix for the $\mu$-th component ($\mu$ = $x$, $y$), and $J$ is the strength of the coupling.
 The importance of this model comes from the fact that it can be mapped onto a gas of non-interacting spinless fermions.
-This mapping nominally reduces all static and dynamic calculations to exercises in single particle quantum mechanics.
-Related transformations have become ubiquitous in condensed matter physics \cite{WenQFT2004, FradkinQFT2013}.
+This mapping nominally reduces all static and dynamic calculations to exercises in single-particle quantum mechanics.
+Related transformations have become ubiquitous in condensed matter physics \cite{FradkinPRL1989, WangPRB1991, BatistaPRL2001, RossiniPRB2004, KikoinPRB2005, DerzhkoChapter, WenQFT2004, FradkinQFT2013}.
 We use this mapping to model the experiment of Jepsen \textit{et al.} \cite{JepsenNature2020}.